 Additional Symptoms that require Investigation

 Loose stools which contain blood or mucous can also be indicators for Diverticulitis, Crohn’s Disease or Ulcerative Colitis.
-All 3 are treatable with Acupuncture, but its important you first consult your GP if you have these symptoms for a prolonged period of time.
+It is important you first consult your GP if you have these symptoms for a prolonged period of time.